-Zoe Henderson has years of recruitment experience.
-She works for Talenterprize, the Ellis Recruitment Group's Oracle recruitment agency for permanent roles and has been through every situation with Candidates and Clients on their recruitment journey.
+Zoe Henderson is an experienced account manager at the Ellis Recruitment Group.
+With years of recruitment experience, Zoe has been through every situation with candidates and clients on their recruitment journey.
 Below is the first part of her “Job Hunting Tips” series.

-For your next permanent Oracle role, contact Talenterprize, the Oracle specialists.Get in touch
+For your next contract Oracle role, contact Oracle Contractors, the Oracle specialists.Get in touch

 It is a busy time in the IT recruitment sector.
 The world of work has changed drastically in the last two years, with Brexit affecting business worldwide, the COVID pandemic, and in the UK – IR35, all affecting the contract industry and beyond.

 Thankfully the market has picked up, and things are slowly returning to normal.
-Talenterprize are busier than we have ever been.
+Oracle recruiters are busier than we have ever been.
 However, the permanent sector has changed forever.

 The change in the working model has made life much better for everyone, with candidates having a better work-life balance, and clients have reduced costs on office space and much happier employees.